mantisbt-plugins/Releases/README.md

 ### POST: /plugins/Releases/api/releases/{project}

 Creates the specified version if it does not already exists.
 Assets are attached to created or pre-existing releases.
-The "release" is unique to the "version", each release can have only one version and vice versa.  "{project}" is the MantisBT project name, case sensitive.
+The "release" is unique to the "version", each release can have only one version and vice versa.
+The url part "{project}" is the MantisBT project name, case sensitive.

 Request Parameters